-Specifically, correlation monitors and quantifies the degree by which the price of a first asset advances in relation to that of another.
+Specifically, correlation monitors and quantifies the degree by which the price of the first asset advances in relation to that of another.
 The measure of correlation is assessed by utilizing a scale extending from +1 to -1.
-Full positive correlation is identified by a reading of +1, which implies that two assets are progressing in total harmony by advancing in identical directions, i.e. if the price of one is rising then so will the other.
-In contrast, perfect negative correlation is recorded by a value of -1 and indicates that two securities are progressing in totally opposite directions.
+A full positive correlation is identified by a reading of +1, which implies that two assets are progressing in total harmony by advancing in identical directions, i.e. if the price of one is rising then so will the other.
+In contrast, a perfect negative correlation is recorded by a value of -1 and indicates that two securities are progressing in totally opposite directions.

 As correlation declines towards its zero level, such movements infer that the directional price movements of the two assets under study are becoming less oriented.
 Experts in this subject advise that correlation readings are only truly significant whenever they record figures above 0.7 or below -0.7.
 Numbers that fall outside these ranges are deemed to be less relevant because they are not sufficiently strong enough on which to base quality trading decisions.

 Correlations are also often expressed in terms of percentages.
 When such a convention is adopted this parameter is then known as the coefficient of determination.
 When you are trading binary options, you can incorporate the concepts of correlation into any strategy that you are using and can apply its principles to any pair of interrelated assets supported by your broker.
 Although you can definitely base a strategy on correlation as its primary indicator, you will also find that many traders prefer to use it as a secondary verification tool.